Dry Needling for Muscle Knots: Finding Lasting Relief in Okotoks

 Muscle knots are tight bands of muscle fibers that stay in a contracted state.
 This happens when muscle fibers are overstretched, stressed, or injured.

 While they can appear anywhere, they are most common in the upper back, neck, and shoulders.
-While the exact cause can vary, common contributors include:
+Common contributors include:

-Repetitive Movement: Straining the same muscle groups through work or sports.
+- Repetitive Movement: Straining the same muscle groups through work or sport.

 How Dry Needling Targets the "Knot"